Abortion in Venezuela: Access to contraceptives

 Along with healthcare, particularly affected are Venezuelans' access to contraceptives.
 According to a 2019 estimate, around 90% of Venezuelans did not have access to birth control methods.
 Since contraceptives are not considered an "essential medicine", they are at an even greater shortage than non-contraceptive medications.
 The few contraceptives available are subject to high inflation rates.
 For instance, a three-pack of condoms can cost several weeks' worth of minimum wage pay, and a box of birth control pills can cost almost a year's worth of pay at the same rate, making them virtually unaffordable for citizens.

 As of 2021, informal vendors often have offered birth control pills and misoprostol (a drug that can be used to induce labor and cause a medical abortion) in online platforms such as Facebook Marketplace and MercadoLibre, Latin America's most popular online marketplace, as well as advertised in social media sites like Instagram and Twitter.

 Misoprostol

 Misoprostol is a drug that can be used to induce labor and cause a medical abortion, which is any abortion done via drug.
 Due to abortion's legal status, Venezuelans often obtain misoprostol through the black market, which is expensive and puts the mother at risk.

 Misoprostol, though it is among the safer forms of clandestine abortion, can be dangerous if not taken under medical supervision.
 It may cause hemorrhaging and other adverse effects such as infection.
 If left untreated, it could lead to death.
 It is estimated that around 6,000 women die every year in Latin America alone because of unsafe abortions.
-Unsafe abortions, including those done via misoprostol, contribute significantly to maternal and overall female mortality in Venezuela.